DominikStarke/flutter_exprtk/README.md

     // Then run it for example with compute from flutter:foundation: final results = await compute(computeExpression, null);
     print("Results $results");

+## Handling errors

+new Expression() will throw an "InvalidExpressionException" if the expression isn't valid.

+If you try to set a variable which hasn't been initialized an "UninitializedVariableException" will be thrown:

+    try {
+        final exp = Expression(
+            expression: "///////", // will cause an InvalidExpressionException
+            variables: {}
+        );

+        final exp = Expression(
+            expression: "a + b",
+            variables: { "c": 0 } // will cause an UninitializedVariableException
+        );
+        exp["d"] = 0; // will also cause an UninitializedVariableException

+    } on InvalidExpressionException {
+        // ... handle exception
+    } on UninitializedVariableException {
+        // ... handle exception
+    }

 ## Limitations
 Only works with doubles, not vectors etc.